 - 1 cup semi-sweet chocolate chips

-In another bowl, beat together the butter and sugars until smooth.
+- In another bowl, beat together the butter and sugars until smooth.
 Add in the egg and yolk and beat until smooth.
-Beat in the vanilla extract then stir in the flour until just combined.
-Crumble two of the graham cracker sheet into the batter and beat until combined.
+Beat in the vanilla extract then stir in the flour mixture until just combined.
 Stir in the chocolate chips and chunks, reserving 1/2 cup of the chunks for topping.

 - Refrigerate the dough for at least 2 hours or overnight.
 If refrigerating overnight, you'll need to take the bowl out of the fridge about a half hour before you plan to bake these so they're scoopable.

 - Preheat the oven to 350 degrees.
 In a bowl, crush the graham crackers into coarse crumbs.